SumedhDawadi/Windows-Incident-Response-Playbook/README.md

 -  To verify, Paste the IP to virus total.

-## Important Event ID's to invistigate
+## Important Event ID's to investigate

 ```bash
 - 4720: New user Created